LivewareProblems/Orion/README.md

 - [x] Can show a graph of fake or real data
 - [x] Can change the function traced to a new one
-- [ ] Can get trace data in a distributed way
+- [x] Can get trace data in a distributed way
+- [ ] Can trace multiple MFA
+- [ ] Can use arguments match_specs
 - [ ] More to come !

 ## Non Goals

 - Be useable in any BEAM language.
 This may happen in the future but for now we depend on dog_sketch which is in elixir
 - separate frontend and data collection library.
-That may come in the future, but no time for it at spawnfest
+That may come in the future.

 ## TODO add how to add it to your app

 ## Hacking

-You need elixir 1.12 and OTP 24.
+You need elixir 1.12+ and OTP 24+.

 Orion is a phoenix liveview application for the frontend.